getsentry/sentry-symfony/README.md

 }
 ```

-Note that, unlike before in version 3, the bundle will be enabled in all environments; event reporting, instead, is enabled
+The bundle will be enabled in all environments by default.
-only when providing a DSN (see the next step).
+To enable event reporting, you'll need to add a DSN (see the next step).

-## Configuration of the SDK
+### Configure

+Add the [Sentry DSN](https://docs.sentry.io/quickstart/#configure-the-dsn) of your project.
+If you're using Symfony 3.4, add the DSN to your `app/config/config_prod.yml` file.
-Add your [Sentry DSN](https://docs.sentry.io/quickstart/#configure-the-dsn) value of your project, if you have Symfony 3.4 add it to ``app/config/config_prod.yml`` for Symfony 4 or newer add the value to `config/packages/sentry.yaml`.
+For Symfony 4 or newer, add the DSN to your `config/packages/sentry.yaml` file.

-Keep in mind that leaving the `dsn` value empty (or undeclared) in other environments will effectively disable Sentry reporting.
+Keep in mind that by leaving the `dsn` value empty (or undeclared), you will disable Sentry's event reporting.

 ```yaml
 sentry: